How to Buy Diamonds in South Africa: Complete 2026 Guide

 Step 5: Compare Quotes and Make Your Purchase

-Our recommended approach: get a quote from ProDiam (best prices through direct sourcing), Cape Diamonds (largest online selection), and one local dealer in your area.
+Our recommended approach: get a quote from Prodiam (the master cutting house, direct from the maker), Cape Diamonds (largest online selection), and one local dealer in your area.
 This gives you three comparison points covering different business models and price levels.

 Red Flags to Watch For When Buying Diamonds in South Africa